 - Secure Fax: (919) 715-0351 (only for Military and Overseas Citizens)

-The deadline for UOCAVA citizens to register and/or request an absentee ballot is the day prior to Election Day.
+The deadline for UOCAVA citizens to register and/or request an absentee ballot is 5:00pm the day prior to Election Day.
 These voters may also elect to receive their balloting materials by mail, fax or email.
-More information for North Carolina Military and Overseas Voters available.
+For more information on military and overseas voting, click here.

 Emergency Voting: If you have not registered you may walk into a one-stop Absentee Voting Location and register and vote in person.